Abaco-Systems/axis-takyon/README.md

 - `-localIP Any`
 The server side of the TCP connection.
 This allows the connection to occur on any IP interface that is listening on the specified port number.
 Since the client side must specify an IP address, this inherently defines the IP interface that will be used on the server side.
 Be careful to avoid multiple interfaces using the same port number.
 - `-reuse`
-In the case where a socket connection is shut down and then reused, it may not be usable immediatlely due to a socket timed wait state.
+In the case where a socket connection is shut down and then reused, it may not be usable immediately due to a socket timed wait state.
 If this occurs, then use this flag to allow the socket address to be reused.
 ### Connectionless Specifications (one sided)
 These are one sided connections where only one side needs to be created to allow for unreliable UDP (user datagram protocol) transfers.
 Typically good for live-streaming services and IO devices where it's OK to periodically drop data.
 - Inter-process & inter-processor